btaba/blog/_posts/2020-01-10-mle-interview-study-guide.md

 The skeleton for passing an MLE interview can be found above.
 I don't recommend anyone spend their time studying any of it; but if you fall into the trap, then this is a good blueprint for what some call "success."

-Don't be surprised if the best thing you get out of studying is falling in love with Anki. :D
+But don't be surprised if the best thing you get out of studying is falling in love with Anki. :D